-As explained in the post about key vocabulary for FI, the Theory of Positive Disintegration is a five-stage theory of personality development providing a professional psychological framework for exploring intuition, creativity, moral reasoning, and internal drive.
+As explained in the previous post, the Theory of Positive Disintegration is a five-stage theory of personality development providing a professional psychological framework for exploring intuition, creativity, moral reasoning, and internal drive.

-Just like the creative products people create, the way people spend and save money provides insight into their value system.
+Just like the creative products people create, the way people live their lives and choose their work provides insight into their value system.
 Even more important than outward behaviors is the inner reasoning used to justify their choices.

-Besides analyzing this theory in terms of creativity, it can be a useful tool for evaluating personal beliefs about money.
+Besides analyzing this theory in terms of creativity, it can be a useful tool for evaluating personal beliefs about values in all areas of living.
 As we explore levels one through five, please reflect on motivations and behaviors around personal finance, career exploration, and general well-being.

 Level 1: Primary Integration (Or Go Me!)

 Primary integration is the first level of Dabrowski’s five-stage theory.
 The person is well-integrated and may even appear balanced, but they are functioning at a lower level (before they are busted apart and possibly reassembled for integration again at a higher level).